rsstdd/Snap_Shop/README.md

 # Angular.js SnapShop

-Snapshop is a fictitious E-commerce website for a camera retail store.
+Snapshop is a fictitious e-commerce website for a camera retail store.
 I built this project with Node Express, postgreSQL, Angular, and Angular-Materialize.

 ---